insightsengineering/teal/README.md

 	shinyApp(x$ui, x$server)
 	```

-1. Execute the above code to run a sample app.
+1. Execute the above code to run the sample app.
-1. You can now modify this sample app to fit your need.
+1. You can now modify this sample app to fit your needs.
 For example, delete
    `ARS` and `ATE`, and change `ASL` to your dataset, for example:

 	```r